The Veeam Cookbook Series

 A simple step by step no frills approach to achieving your goal

-Recipe: Performing Google Cloud SQL Instance Restore
+Recipe: Performing Google Cloud SQL Instance Restore to the original location

 Expected deliverables: